TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 I wasn’t surprised that the kids were chanting “Chinese” at me.
 What confused me was the volume.
 The kids were practically screaming, and their chorus grew louder with each step I took.

-The kids kept shouting “Chinês, Chinês!” as a new fraction broke off… I couldn’t ignore them anymore, and stopped in front of them.”
+The kids kept shouting “Chinês, Chinês!” as a new fraction broke off… I couldn’t ignore them anymore and stopped in front of them.”

-Bom dia,” I said to no one in particular, triggering an avalanche of questions.
-I could only make out an odd word here and there: What, doctor, from, where, friend, like, want, why?
+“Bom dia,” I said to no one in particular, triggering an avalanche of questions.
+I could only make out odd words here and there: what, doctor, from, where, friend, like, want, why?

 “Where are you from?”
 I understood her say.